QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### Icons

-Simply drag and drop the icons from your icons folder to the application.
+Simply drag and drop the icons from your icons' folder to the application.
 Buttons can have a text + icon (+ tooltip = a component with text shown when mouse stay on this button a.k.a. hover) but by default, we only want to see the icon